BoweyLou/SupaSupa/README.md

 - **created_by** (uuid): References the parent who created the task.
 - **created_at / updated_at** (timestamps): Track when the task was created and last updated.

+### Bonus Awards

+The **bonus_awards** table has been enhanced with a new **color** column to support customizable icon colors:
+- **color** (varchar): Stores a hex color code for the bonus award icon.

+This allows parents to create more visually appealing and distinctive bonus awards by selecting both custom icons and colors.

 For detailed schema information, see [Docs/database_schema.md](Docs/database_schema.md).
+For information about the enhanced award system, see [docs/Features/EnhancedAwardSystem.md](docs/Features/EnhancedAwardSystem.md).